ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 As a author or maintainer, here are some ideas you can implement:

 Leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.

+> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.

 You can also share updates, tutorials, use cases, talks and events where you will participate to engage with users.

-> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.
+> For rOpenSci packages, we collect the use cases and feature them on the website as well as the package.
+We also have social media campaing, for example "A Package a Day" on Mastodon were we feature one package of our suite each day.
+For LinkedIn we publish every Monday our "Package Weekly Digest" with a list of five package that belong to the same category.

 If you like to give talks, you can speak at an R User Group or R-Ladies Chapter.
 Present your package on a field specific conference is another way to reach your users.
 There are R specific conferences like useR!, LatinR and Posit::Conf.